 The application of the twelve principles of green engineering to sustainable design is crucial in mitigating environmental impacts.
 By case studies, this paper explores how these principles can be utilized in designing sustainable products and systems.
 The case studies highlight the importance of integrating the twelve principles into the design process to create products and systems that are sustainable and environmentally friendly.
 This paper also examines the benefits and challenges of sustainable design practices.
 While sustainable design has numerous benefits for the environment and society, there are also challenges to implementing these practices.
 The challenges include technological and financial barriers, as well as a lack of awareness and education on sustainable design practices.
-In conclusion, this case study emphasizes the importance of sustainable design through green engineering principles.
-Sustainable design is critical for mitigating the environmental impact of human activities and creating a more sustainable design practices, and their application can result in sustainable products and systems that benefit society and the environment.
+In conclusion, this assignment emphasizes the importance of sustainable design through green engineering principles.
+Sustainable design is critical for mitigating the environmental impact of human activities and creating a more sustainable future.
+The twelve principles of green engineering provide a valuable guide for incorporating sustainable design practices, and their application can result in sustainable products and systems that benefit society and the environment.